-I’m a Software Engineer working on Scylla.
+I’m a Software Engineer working on ScyllaDB.
 I have a background in concurrent programming, distributed systems, and low-latency software.
 Prior to ScyllaDB, I was working on distributed network virtualization.

 What type of audience will be interested in your talk?

-Mainly developers interested in distributed algorithms and/or the inner workings of Scylla.
+Mainly developers interested in distributed algorithms and/or the inner workings of ScyllaDB.